emor

 During the Passover Seder, we journey from darkness to light, from slavery to redemption and freedom.

-Once we’ve been inspired by the Seder, it’s time to begin, to take our first steps.
+Now that we’ve been inspired by the Seder, it’s time to begin in earnest, to take our first steps.
 It’s not easy to leave behind our slave mentality, to go from spiritual infancy to maturity.
 It’s a process.

 God didn’t give us the Torah the day after we left Egypt because, excited as we were by the miracles of the plagues and the splitting of the sea, we weren’t ready to receive it.
 The fireworks and fanfare woke us up, got us motivated, and got us ready to buckle down to brass tacks and do the work.
 But they didn’t give us jet packs to simply zoom to the top of the ladder.